 A research opportunity for first-year medical students enrolled at the Medical College of Wisconsin.

-A limited number of 8, 10 or 11-week paid, full-time (40 hours per week) summer fellowships are awarded competitively to MCW medical students wishing to participate in a rigorous basic science, clinical or translational research experience during the summer between the M1 and M2 years.
-Students actively participate on a research team supervised by MCW faculty, and gain opportunities to observe how new discoveries translate into the development of new drugs, devices and treatment modalities and to explore research and potential research careers.
+Students actively participate on a research team supervised by MCW faculty, and gain opportunities to observe how new discoveries translate into the development of new drugs, devices, and treatment modalities and to explore basic science, clinical or translational research and potential research careers.
 Publishing and presenting are two program goals.

-The fellowships are supported by several federal grants from the National Institutes of Health and internal and external sources.
+Summer Research fellowships are supported by three federal grants and other internal resources.
+Projects must align with the research areas associated with each grant in order to be considered for funding.
 The research projects must align with the research focus areas of the various funding sources in order to be competitive for funding consideration.
 Only first year medical students enrolled at the Medical College of Wisconsin are eligible to apply.
 Students must be U.S. citizens or permanent residents in order to receive federally funded stipends.

 STEP 1 – Identify Your Project & Preceptor